mohssenk/Arabic-Melodies-Project/README.md

 ## Overview

 This project aims to classify Arabic melodic scales (maqams) from audio clips using machine learning.
 The project processes audio files to extract features, trains a neural network to recognize different scales, and provides tools for visualizing the distribution of maqamat across a dataset.
+The repository is 1.6 GB to download (due to containing an original dataset).

 ## Features